 If you’re interested in creating some totally unique drawing paper that’s simple and a little messy, this is the craft for you.
 Follow along with the video below to learn how to create your own colorful marbled paper using a few supplies you probably already have...

 Change up your morning routine on April Fools' Day with a little colorful fun.
+Note: This is also fun to do around the 4th of July.
 This experiment with milk will be a blast for your kids!
-And they can get a mini science lesson about surface tension and liquids, should you please.
-You can do this before they come out...
+And they can get a mini science lesson about surface tension and liquids,...

 Have you ever seen a cactus that looks like a person?
 Do you ever wonder if the plants come alive at night?
 What would the cacti do at night?
 While the weather is great for searching for saguaros near you (keeping social distancing in mind), you can also get on your...